prometheusresearch/baseline-codebase/src/rex.forms/doc/rex_expression_usage.rst

 EnumerationSet Fields
 ---------------------

+There are two ways to reference the value of ``enumerationSet`` fields:

+1. Much like the `Simple Fields`_, you can reference the field's unique ID.
+The reference will return a List containing all the selected enumerations in the set.
+If none are selected, this will return ``null``.

-To reference the value of ``enumerationSet`` fields, you use a combination of the field's unique ID joined with the ID of the enumeration you're interested in.
+2. You use a combination of the field's unique ID joined with the ID of the enumeration you're interested in.
 You must specify both parts joined with a period.
-If you only use the ID of the field in your expression, it will always return ``null``, regardless of what is actually selected in the Form.
 The reference will return a Boolean indicating whether or not the enumeration has been selected.

 Given an Instrument like the following::